 - Luxury: Gecko Hotel & Beach Club, a Small Luxury Hotel of the World

-See Related: Best Places to Visit in Spain
+See Related: Best All-Inclusive Resorts in the Maldives

-Jamaica is the perfect option if you’re looking for all-inclusive luxury while being surrounded by the gorgeous Caribbean Sea.
-Just like the Maldives, you can find turquoise blue water, white sands, and overwater bungalows all in Jamaica.
+Jamaica is the perfect option if you’re looking for all-inclusive luxury surrounded by the gorgeous Caribbean Sea.
+Like the Maldives, you can find turquoise blue water, white sands, and overwater bungalows in Jamaica.

 Where to stay in Jamaica: